DataDog/documentation/content/en/monitors/types/process.md

 ## Overview

-Live process monitors are based on data collected by the [Process Agent][1].
+Live Process Monitors are based on data collected by the [Process Agent][1].
 Create monitors that warn or alert based on the count of any group of processes across hosts or tags.

-Live Process Monitors work best in the following use cases:
+Live Process Monitors are recommended for the following use cases:

-- Making sure that enough instances of a process exist in a non-containerized application.
+- Ensure that enough instances of a non-containerized process are running.
-- Making sure that specific unwanted processes are never seen.
+- Flag when a specific process is executed.

 ## Monitor creation

-To create a [live process monitor][2] in Datadog, use the main navigation: *Monitors --> New Monitor --> Live Process*.
+To create a [Live Process Monitor][2] in Datadog, use the main navigation: *Monitors --> New Monitor --> Live Process*.

 ### Select processes